Franz Wagner

 Franz Jacob Wagner (born 27 August 2001) is a German professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for the Michigan Wolverines.

 Wagner, a native of Berlin, started his career with Basketball Bundesliga (BBL) club Alba Berlin.
 In 2019, he was named BBL Best German Young Player.
 Wagner has played for the German youth national teams, winning a gold medal at the 2018 Albert Schweitzer Tournament.

-His older brother Moritz Wagner, a former Michigan standout, also plays for the Orlando Magic.
+His older brother Moritz Wagner, a former Michigan standout, plays for the Brooklyn Nets.

 Recruiting

 Wagner was considered a four-star recruit by 247Sports and Rivals.
-Among the NCAA Division I programs that recruited him were Butler, Michigan, and Stanford.
+Among the NCAA Division I programs that recruited him were Butler, Michigan and Stanford.
 On July 6, 2019, Wagner committed to play college basketball for Michigan under head coach Juwan Howard.
 In doing so, he turned down an opportunity to sign a professional contract with Alba Berlin.